-The offence of Fail to Remain or Fail to Stop is more commonly known to the general public as “hit and run”.
+The offense of Fail to Remain or Fail to Stop is more commonly known to the general public as “hit and run”.

-The law imposes three duties on anyone who has care, charge or control of a motor vehicle, vessel or aircraft which is involved in an accident with another person, vehicle, vessel or aircraft or cattle in the charge of another person.
+The law imposes three duties on anyone who operates a motor vehicle, vessel, aircraft, or railway equipment, collectively now called “conveyance”, which is involved in an accident with another person or conveyance.
 Those duties are:

 - give your name and address; and

 - where any person has been injured or appears to require assistance, offer assistance.

 If any one of the above three duties are not met and the accused knows or is reckless as to whether he was involved in an accident or when any one of them is not met without reasonable excuse, the accused is guilty of “hit and run” with a maximum punishment of 10 years imprisonment.
 If in the same circumstances, the accused knows or is reckless as to whether the accident resulted in bodily harm to another person, the maximum punishment goes up to 14 years and if the accused knows or is reckless as to whether the accident resulted in death or bodily harm was caused to another person involved in the accident whose death ensues, the maximum punishment goes all the way up to life imprisonment.

 What Do I Do If I’m Charged?

 So, what do you do if you are charged with “hit and run”?
 Run to the lawyer, of course.
 Why?
 Because as grave as the offense sounds, there are potential defenses to any offense which have to be explored before or rather instead of giving up.

 Other Person or Conveyance